 CHAIRMAN ~ Lisa Brohl

-Lisa Kutschbach-Brohl, the chair of the Lake Erie Islands Chapter of the Black Swamp Conservancy and director of the Nature Camp Programs, has a B.S. degree from the Ohio State University in Natural Resources (Parks/Interpretation).
+Lisa Kutschbach-Brohl, the chair of the Lake Erie Islands Conservancy has a B.S. degree from the Ohio State University in Natural Resources (Parks/Interpretation).
 She received her M.S. from OSU in environmental science with a specialty in wetlands.
-She has an abundance of educational work experience including work with the National Park service, as an instructor at the Ohio State University Stone Laboratory (workshops and Local Flora college courses) as well as being a certified Project WET, WILD, and Learning Tree facilitator.
-Lisa has also worked as a biological technician with the U. S. Geological Survey at their Lake Erie Biological Field Station and currently works part time for the U.S.D.A.
+She has an abundance of educational work experience including work with the National Park service, as an instructor at the Ohio State University Stone Laboratory (workshops and Local Flora college courses), former Nature Camp Director, Road Scholar group and birding leader as well as being a certified Project WET, WILD, and Learning Tree facilitator.
+Lisa has also worked as a biological technician with the U. S. Geological Survey at their Lake Erie Biological Field Station and for the U.S.D.A.
 Wildlife Research station in Sandusky, Ohio.

 BOARD MEMBER ~ Dustin Heineman